 Here are three things you can do to prepare your child for a Santa Claus Parade to help them feel comfortable and create a great experience.

 - Plan bio breaks.

 Practice through play.

 One of the best things to do that helps children prepare for new or exciting activities is to practice through play.
 Children learn through play.
 As a result, playing Santa Claus Parade lets your child anticipate what to expect and prepare for it.
 It also lets them practice the unexpected.

 Plan bio breaks.

 A research conducted by Korpela, Kinnunen, Geurts, de Bloom, and Sianoja (2016) mentioned that taking breaks and detaching yourself for a while increases energy levels.
 It will also decrease exhaustion.
 Therefore, ensure your child goes to the bathroom before the parade.
-So, plan bio breaks in advance.
+Plan bio breaks in advance.
 Managing the urge to go to the bathroom can contribute to sensory overload.

 Avoid hunger and thirst.

 Hunger and thirst also contribute to sensory overload.
 In addition, hungry and thirsty children are less able to manage a sensory-rich experience.
 Therefore, bring along a snack and water.
 And be sure to remember tip #2 about planning bathroom breaks in coordination with eating and drinking.